Condoms ... what's the problem?

 Want 10% off your next order at Top Drawer Essentials?
 Just use discount code NoProblem10 at checkout.

 Yes, Top Drawer Essentials has a great range of condoms and dams.
-We've also got dildos, vibrators (battery, rechargeable and mains powered), masturbators, plugs, cockrings, balls and eggs, lubricants and more.
+We've also got dildos, vibrators (battery, rechargeable and mains powered), masturbators for men, plugs, cockrings, balls and eggs, lubricants and more.
 We only stock quality products and of course we ship throughout Australia.
+We've even got a referral program!

 And of course, Top Drawer Essentials can offer suggestions if you like.
 After all, we are all about safe sex, solo sex, fun sex and better sex.